anovos/anovos-docs/docs/api/feature_recommender/feature_exploration.md

 def list_industry_by_usecase(usecase, semantic=True):
     """
+    Lists down all the Use cases that are supported in Feature Recommender Package based on the Input Industry.

     Parameters
     ----------
-    usecase
+    usecase : str
-        Input usecase (string)
+        Input usecase
-    semantic
+    semantic : bool
-        Input semantic (boolean) - Whether the input needs to go through semantic similarity or not.
+        Input semantic - Whether the input needs to go through semantic similarity or not.
 Default is True.

     Returns
     -------